brandonhorst/elliptical/doc/basics/es2015andjsx.md

 # Note on ES2015 and JSX

-Tarse is plain ES5 Javacript, and should run in any modern browser.
+Elliptical is plain ES5 Javacript, and should run in any modern browser.
-Anything making use of tarse may use plain ES5 as well.
+Anything making use of elliptical may use plain ES5 as well.
 However, using language features from ES2015 (ES6) and JSX makes development significantly easier.
 It is recommended (but again - not required!) that you use [Babel](https://babeljs.io/) to precompile your code into pure